Click any question below to display the corresponding answer.

 With the aid of federal funds, the College provides on-campus employment opportunities for students with demonstrated financial need.
 Students who have received and accepted a College Work-Study (CWS) award will receive a CWS Authorization Card from Student Financial Services (SFS).
 The CWS Authorization Card is required for students to be hired for an on-campus position.

-A job fair is held within the first week of classes in the Student Center at which students can find out about vacancies.
+A job fair is held on Tuesday of the first week of classes in the Student Center at which students can find out about vacancies.
 After the first week of classes, check the job board in the SFS office in the Elliot Center.

 How do I set up an account with a local bank?